 What do I get?
 Your desktop users continue using the site as normal while your mobile users get served a separate, mobile optimised version of the site.
 It's called a “Magento Mobile Theme”.

-- Separate Mobile Content: Your needs and customer demands will be met with content tailroed just for mobile use.
-Your needs and customer demands will be met with content tailroed just for mobile use.
+- Separate Mobile Content: Your needs and customer demands will be met with content tailored just for mobile use.
+Your needs and customer demands will be met with content tailored just for mobile use.

 - Separate Code Base: Serving only those assets that are required for mobile makes the site load faster, ability to use new HTML5 goodies without thinking about backwards compatibility with desktop sites (in case of RWD).

 - Higher Maintenance Cost: You now have an additional code base that needs to be in check with the "main site" and operationally it's like having two projects to take care of instead of one.